 Most of us “know” that we ought to sit with “good posture,” but despite the ample opportunity for practice, we tend to allow ourselves to remain in more familiar positions, like crossing our legs and various forms of slouching.
 A couple reasons for this can be that we actually don’t know how we ought to sit differently, or it feels like too much effort to stay in good alignment for long especially when trying to concentrate on the task before us.
 If these excuses hold true for you as they have for me, then hopefully you will find some enlightenment in what I have to share.
 Continue reading

-This is an exercise that is great to do if you get an ache in your upper to mid back, between your shoulder blades.
-I’d also recommend it if you have chronic neck pain or if you are the kind of person who does things with their arms in front of them, such as riding a bike, chopping vegetables, typing on a computer, sweeping, holding a steering wheel, carrying a backpack, and photographing cats.
+This is an exercise that is great to do if you feel that you “carry” your stress in your shoulders.
+If you have tension in your upper to mid back, between your shoulder blades, or you do a lot of work with your arms in front of you, such as riding a bike, chopping vegetables, typing on a computer, holding a steering wheel, carrying a backpack, and photographing cats.
 Continue reading

 The string is a thought exercise that everyone’s mother attempts to teach them.
 When she said, “Sit up straight,” what she really meant was, “Let the string hold you up.”
 Continue reading